When should I notify VYRD after a loss or accident?

 What is VYRD's Smart Home Water Protection Program?

-VYRD has partnered with Notion to offer our policyholders an industry leading 24/7 home water protection and alert monitoring system for FREE!
-The Notion Smart Monitoring Starter Kit valued at $199, includes 5 sensors that once placed at key sources of water monitors for leaks to help avoid costly damage.
+VYRD has partnered with Phyn to offer our policyholders an industry leading 24/7 home water protection and alert monitoring system for FREE!
+The Phyn Smart Water Sensing Kit valued at $250, includes 5 sensors that once placed at key sources of water monitors for leaks to help avoid costly damage.
 In addition, by participating in the program, policyholders receive a discount on their homeowners' insurance.
+Click here for more information.

 How does the Smart Home Water Protection Program work?